UweGerdes/frontend-development/README.md

 Well - install [Docker](https://www.docker.com/) (please read the installation guide carefully, on Linux don't forget to add yourself to the docker group).

 ## docker-compose.yml

+To install the servers please clone [my github repo](https://github.com/UweGerdes/frontend-development) and use `docker-compose` to fire them up.

 Make sure you have at least docker-compose version 1.6.0 to use the version 2 syntax of `docker-compose.yml`.
 On Linux you have to follow the instructions on [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).
 On Windows or Mac the Docker setup should have done this.